 Who I Am

 My name is Ceallaigh S. MacCath-Moran, and I'm a PhD candidate in the Folklore Department at Memorial University of Newfoundland.
 I'm also an author, poet, and musician under the pseudonym C.S.
 MacCath, and I bring twenty years of publishing and teaching experience to the Folklore & Fiction project.

 What the Folklore & Fiction Project Is

-The Folklore & Fiction podcast and dispatch synthesize my passions with a focus on folklore scholarship aimed at storytellers.
+The Folklore & Fiction newsletter, dispatch, and podcast synthesize my passions with a focus on folklore scholarship aimed at storytellers.
 Here you can learn what folklore is and learn to use it in your craft from the first project ever developed by a professional folklorist for storytellers like you.

 What It Costs You

-The Folklore & Fiction podcast and dispatch are free.
+The first four seasons of Folklore & Fiction are free.
 Why?
-Because I'm using them to test ideas for the books I'll be writing with the material and the webinars I'll be offering after that.
+Because I'm using them to test ideas for the book I'll be writing with the material and the webinars I'll be offering after that.
 I'm also using them to introduce you to my storytelling as a writer and musician.
 That said, if you find my work helpful, I hope you'll support it on Patreon!

 What Other People Have Said